NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 - ArchiveNumbering - Marked as obsolete.
 Instead use new ArchiveSuffixFormat (Rolling is unsupported).

 If one still requires these options, then one can use the new NLog.Targets.ConcurrentFile-nuget-package.
+NLog.Targets.ConcurrentFile-nuget-package is the original NLog FileTarget with all its features and complexity.
+The goal is that NLog.Targets.ConcurrentFile-nuget-package should become legacy, but it might help some when upgrading to NLog v6.

+Alternative options for replacing `ConcurrentWrites = true`:
+- Use the new nuget-package NLog.Targets.AtomicFile where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8.
+- Change to use `KeepFileOpen = false` where file is opened / closed when writing LogEvents.
+Recommended to use `<targets async="true">`.

+Alternative options for replacing `EnableArchiveFileCompression = true`:
+- Activate NTFS compression for the logging-folder.
+- Setup cron-job / scheduled-task that performs ZIP-compression and cleanup of the logging-folder.
+- Implement background task in the application, which monitors the logging-folder and performs ZIP-compression and cleanup.
+- Use the new nuget-package NLog.Targets.GZipFile where GZipFileTarget writes directly to a compressed log-file using GZipStream.

 ### NLog AtomicFileTarget without mutex